- How is uterine sarcoma treated?

 When the tumor can be seen growing through the cervix, radiation therapy can be given before surgery to make it easier to completely remove the cancer.
 Radiation may also be given after surgery to lower the chance of the cancer coming back in the pelvis.
 This is called adjuvant radiation.
 It may be done for cancers that are high grade or when cancer cells are found in the lymph nodes.
 In those cases, the entire pelvis may be treated with external beam radiation therapy about 4 to 6 weeks after surgery.
 Sometimes the radiation field will also include an area of the abdomen called the para-aortic field.
 This is the area in the abdomen around the aorta (the main artery).

-Radiation may be done instead of surgery in a woman who can’t have surgery because of other health problems.
+Radiation may be done in a woman who can’t have surgery because of other health problems.

 External beam radiation therapy